Social Media Analytics: Measuring Success and Refining Your Strategy

 In the first week, you noticed you got 100 followers and as the week went by, your followers kept increasing.
 This might make you think you made use of the right strategy.

-But there's a problem, upon conducting an audience analysis, you realize that your new followers haven't been engaging on your post and they don't fit into your audience.
+But there's a problem.
+After conducting an audience analysis, you realize that your new followers aren't engaging with your posts and don't fit your audience.

-With this newfound information, you can refine your marketing campaign strategy and monitor if there will be some improvement.
+With this newfound information, you can refine your marketing campaign strategy and monitor whether there will be any improvement.

 5 Best Social Media Analytics Tools